thebgacademy/genomescope/README.md

 #### Try it on your own

-There are a few more histogrmas here.
-Try to fit the models right.
+There are a few more histogrmas in `genomescope/histograms/`.
+Try to fit the genome models.

 <details>
 <summary><b> Unfold here to see all the histograms</b></summary>